AudreyLL88/Electric_LadyLand_Silver/README.md

 View my wireframes [here](assets/wireframe/ElectricLadyLand-wireframe.pdf).

 You'll notice that my wireframe is different than the website.
 After my preliminary meeting with my mentor, I decided under his supervision to let go of the following things for a better UX:
-* The **Header title** became white with a lighter shadow under rather than a semi-transparent jumbotron.
+* The **Header title** became white with a lighter shadow and an opacity layer on the hero image rather than a semi-transparent turquoise jumbotron.
 * The **Book a class button** on the Hero image went down to the **"Gallery"** button in the **About Section**.
 * The **navigation bar** changes depending on which pagethe user is on.
 * The **about** section link in the **navigation bar** was **removed**.